JustinLex/guestfish/README.md

 ### How it works
-The container uses guestfs and guestfish to mount a partition from the disk image with QEMU, and then it allows you to copy in/out files, or make other modifications to the files on the disk image.
+The container uses guestfs and guestfish to mount a partition from the disk image with QEMU, and then it allows you to write scripts that copy in/out files, or make other modifications to the files on the disk images.

 ## Purpose
-Being able to edit disk images like this is super useful for modifying disk images for hands-free, bare-metal servers, such as Raspberry Pis.
+Being able to edit disk images in an automated way like this is super useful for modifying disk images for hands-free, bare-metal servers, such as Raspberry Pis.

 I will be publishing a project allowing someone to create a disk image for running Fedora CoreOS on a Raspberry Pi, and the user will be able to bake in an ignition file that will install and configure all the software that they need.

-Users can run software like kubernetes on a Raspberry Pi by just specifying some parameters to a script, and burning an SD card that can be inserted into a Pi and be immediately ready to go.
-No manual installation required, no more connecting a keyboard and monitor to your tiny system board.
+Users can run software like Kubernetes or zigbee2mqtt on a Raspberry Pi by just specifying some parameters to a script, which can then burn an SD card that can be inserted into a Pi and be immediately ready to go.
+No manual installation required, no more connecting a keyboard and monitor to your tiny Pi system board.

 ### Edge computing benefits
 This script helps enable rapid deployment to edge systems using infrastructure-as-code, *without* any cloud-init/ignition infrastructure.
-Everything the edge machine needs can be baked into the image, no external servers are needed to provision the machine.
+Everything the edge machine needs can be baked into the disk image, no external servers are needed to provision the machine.

 ### Consistent builds
 Automating the creation of the disk image with code like this allows for consistent builds,